ukrainesoft/php.org.ua-docs/md/uk/class.intlchar.md

 **`IntlChar::NO_NUMERIC_VALUE`**

-Special value that is returned by [IntlChar::getNumericValue()](intlchar.getnumericvalue.md) коли не numeric value is defined for a code point.
+Special value that is returned by[IntlChar::getNumericValue()](intlchar.getnumericvalue.md)when no numeric value is defined for a code point.

 **`IntlChar::PROPERTY_ALPHABETIC`**